Anthropic Shipped the Runtime. Who Ships the Governance?

 -

-OWASP Foundation, “OWASP Top 10 for Agentic Applications,” https://owasp.org/www-project-top-10-for-large-language-model-applications/.
-The “least agency” principle requires that AI agents be granted only the minimum permissions and access necessary to complete their assigned tasks. ↩ ↩2 ↩3
+OWASP Foundation, “OWASP Top 10 for Large Language Model Applications,” https://owasp.org/www-project-top-10-for-large-language-model-applications/, item LLM06:2025 (Excessive Agency), https://genai.owasp.org/llmrisk/llm062025-excessive-agency/.
+The Excessive Agency entry requires that AI agents and LLM extensions be granted only the minimum permissions and access necessary to limit the scope of undesirable actions. ↩ ↩2 ↩3

 -